Distracted driving

 While you are driving, including when you are stopped in traffic or at a red light, it is illegal to:

-• use a phone or other hand-held wireless communication device to text or dial – you can only touch a device to call 911 in an emergency
+- use a phone or other hand-held wireless communication device to text or dial – you can only touch a device to call ambulance, police or fire department emergency services

-• view display screens unrelated to driving, such as watching a video
+- have a display screen visible to the driver that is unrelated to driving, such as a computer or video

-• program a GPS device, except by voice commands
+- program a GPS on a cell phone or hand-held communication device, except by voice commands

 Other actions such as eating, drinking, grooming, smoking, reading and reaching for objects are not part of Ontario’s distracted driving law.
 However, you can still be charged with careless or dangerous driving.